 - For a number of the criteria (blood pressure, weight, BMI, glucose, insulin, triglycerides), the the longer the study period, the amount of the improvement was less.

 A much bigger study investigated 17 studies involving 272,216 subjects.
 This examined the impact of low-carbohydrate diets on all-cause mortality.
-Their conclusion was:
+Their conclusion was, compared with the standard western diet,

 - Westman, E. C. et al. (2008) The effect of a low-carbohydrate, ketogenic diet versus a low-glycemic index diet on glycemic control in type 2 diabetes mellitus.
 Nutrition & Metabolism.
 [Online] 5 (1), 36.